'Escaped' bull within premises of Lim Chu Kang farm: Owner

 SINGAPORE: A bull which reportedly escaped from a dairy farm in Lim Chu Kang is currently within the premises of Viknesh Dairy Farm, said the farm’s owner.

-The farm’s owner, who only gave his name as Mr Manikandan, said the 2-year-old calf, called Ganesha, had escaped from its pen on Tuesday (Apr 9).
+The farm’s owner, who only gave his name as Mr Manikandan, said the two-year-old calf, called Ganesha, had escaped from its pen on Tuesday (Apr 9).

 “The cow did not escape; escape means go outside (onto the) road, go Jalan Besar, go to other places,” said Mr Manikandan.
 “It did not go outside, it’s inside our farm.”